wp-plugins/json-api/readme.txt

 == API Reference ==

-The JSON API reference is split into four sections:
+The JSON API reference is split into the following sections:

 1. Core methods
 1. Response objects